 Myth 4: Everyone in cybersecurity is aggressive and unwelcoming

 Jobs in this industry are two-fold: offensive and defensive.
 Thus, you’ll surely see some conflicting behavior within it.
-However, rest assured that you’ll fit right in your niche and warmly welcomed.
+However, rest assured that you’ll fit right in your niche and receive a warm welcome.
 Fun, challenging, and progressive – three elements that have made experts stay in the industry.

 Myth 5: Your existing skills won’t be useful

-Whatever skills you have in your arsenal – communication skills, business wisdom, and so forth – it will have value to the table.
+Whatever skills you have in your arsenal – communication skills, business wisdom, and so forth – it will be brought to the table.
 Like problems in any other profession, you’ll soon discover some that are similar and others that will be unique.